tdrts/University/README.md

 # University work
 Different assignments received during my Bachelor's degree in Computer Science at Babes-Bolyai University in Cluj-Napoca.

-I included here the most comprehesive projects created with Python, C++ and Java
+I decided to include only the most comprehesive projects created with Python, C++ and Java.